 - Employee Directory and HR platform

 - Forms and Surveys

 Internal software can help companies of all sizes solve workflow problems and inefficiencies, making teams more innovative, competitive, and collaborative.

-Why build an internal tool with no-code?
+Why build no-code internal tools?

 The emergence of no-code platforms has reduced the barriers to building custom internal tools and alleviated many of the previous concerns.

 For example, small to midsize businesses often face a difficult software build vs. buy choice: Whether to buy new software or attempt to write their own code.
 Hiring a developer in-house or using third-party services is often financially out of the question for many growing businesses.
 But on the other hand, sometimes, there’s simply no off-the-shelf, SaaS software available to address a business’s unique problem.

 No-code provides an alternative, making it easier for small and mid-size businesses to build custom internal software for the following reasons.
 Some of the benefits of building internal tools with no-code include:

 - Cost effectiveness: They significantly reduce the cost of developing bespoke technology.
 Furthermore, they can prevent paying for any unnecessary features.

 - Reduced demand on internal IT resources: Their visual programming interface makes platform building accessible to non-coders.
 Additionally, every stakeholder can be involved in the building process.